bluewave-labs/verifywise/README.md

 ## Quick links

 - The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1).
 This link includes 2 pages: dashboard designs and the style guide.
-- The [VerifyWise presentation](https://pitch.com/v/verifywise-democratizing-ai-governance-zhxvh6), including terminology, why we started this project, technology, and roadmap
 - [Join our Discord channel](https://discord.com/invite/d3k3E4uEpR) to ask your questions and get the latest announcemnets.
-- [Need to talk to someone](https://tidycal.com/verifywise/info-session)?
-Get with us to see the latest demo, or [click here](https://verifywise.ai/see-a-demo-of-verifywise/) to experience the demo yourself.
+- [Need to talk to someone](https://verifywise.ai/contact)?
+Get with us to see the latest demo, or [click here](https://app.verifywise.ai) to experience the demo yourself.
-- If you are looking for the FlagWise, the Shadow AI detection tool, [check this repository](https://github.com/bluewave-labs/flagwise).

 ## Screenshot